 06 of 31

-Today, take a time machine back to your childhood and sip (and scoop) on a tall glass of root beer topped with vanilla ice cream.
+Take a trip back to your childhood, and sip on a tall glass of root beer topped with vanilla ice cream for National Root Beer Float Day.
 Looking for a grown-up twist on this classic treat?
 Combine a few ounces of Galliano, vanilla-flavored vodka, whipped cream, and root beer in a frosted pint class.
-This adults-only root beer float is dangerously delicious (and you can barely taste the booze), so try not to overdo it!

 07 of 31